ZhijingY/ESE519-lab2/README.md

 https://mac.install.guide/homebrew/3.html.

-After downloading Homebrew, we can follow the Section 9.1.1 in [Pico C SDK Getting Started Guide](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) to download CMake and arm-none-eabi-gcc GNU Arm Embedded Toolchain.
+After downloading Homebrew, we can follow the Section 9.1.1 in [Pico C SDK Getting Started Guide](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) to download CMake and arm-none-eabi-gcc GNU Arm Embedded Toolchain by simply type in the "brew install ..." command in the terminal.